zeinexhub/html-A2Z/README.md

 - Article Element

 > The `<article>` element in HTML represents a self-contained composition in a document, page, application, or site.
 It is intended to independently distributable or reusable, for example, in syndication.
 This could be a forum post, a magazine or newspaper article, a blog entry, a user-submitted comment, or any other independent item of content.

+- Aside Element

+> The `<aside>` element in HTML represents a section of a page that is tangentially related to the main content.
+It's often used for sidebars, pull quotes, or other content that provides additional information or context but isn't essential to understanding the primary content.
+Think of it as content that can be removed without significantly impacting the user's comprehension of the main topic.

+- Footer

+> The `<footer>` element in HTML represents a container for introductory content or navigation links that typically appear at the end of a section or document.
+It usually contains information about the author, copyright data, terms of use, contact information, related documents, and sometimes navigation.
+A footer is not necessarily restricted to the bottom of the page; it can be used within sections to denote the end of that specific content area.

+### Styling Basics

+---

+> Styling Basics in HTML involves using CSS (Cascading Style Sheets) to control the visual presentation of HTML elements.
+This includes properties like colors, fonts, layout, and responsiveness, allowing you to customize the look and feel of your web pages beyond the default browser styles.
+By applying CSS rules, you can create visually appealing and user-friendly websites.

+- Inline CSS

+> Inline CSS involves applying styles directly to individual HTML elements using the `style` attribute.
+This method allows you to define specific visual properties for a single element, overriding any styles defined in external stylesheets or internal style blocks.
+It's useful for quick, element-specific styling, but can become difficult to manage for larger projects due to its lack of reusability and separation of concerns.

+- Internal CSS

+> Internal CSS allows you to add styles directly within an HTML document using the `<style>` tag.
+This tag is typically placed inside the `<head>` section of your HTML file.
+Within the `<style>` tag, you can define CSS rules that apply to specific HTML elements on that page, controlling their appearance and layout.

+- External CSS

+> External CSS involves creating separate files (with a .css extension) to hold all the styling rules for an HTML document.
+These CSS files are then linked to the HTML document using the `<link>` tag, allowing you to apply the same styles across multiple pages and keep your HTML code clean and organized.
+This approach promotes reusability and maintainability of your website's design.